ghrgriner/anki-stats/README.md

 quantifying the additional effort for the harder cards.
 For example, is the average number of reviews per card for cards with three answers on the back three times as much as the average number of reviews per card with one answer on the back?
-Or is it twenty times as much?
+Or is it more or less?

 8. You would like to recalculate the total time spent with a lower maximum seconds per card than the configured option.